Advik-B/english/README.md

 Declare mylist to be [1, 2, 3, 4, 5].
 For each item in mylist, do the following:
     Print the value of item.
 thats it.

+# Break statement works in all loops
+For each item in mylist, do the following:
+    If item is equal to 3, then
+        break out of this loop.
+    thats it.
+    Print item.
+thats it.
 ```